njs365/CS386-Project/Inception.md

 ## Introduction

 Grocery shopping is a consistent part of all of our lives.
 With so many items to remember, options to choose from, and stores to go to, it can be easy to forget essential things that you need.
 MyGroceryAssistant (MGA) aims to fix many of the troubles of shopping.
 By analyzing what you buy at the store, MGA tracks your essential items and reminds you what you need and when.
-A portfolio is created specifically for you using your shopping habbits including what you buy, when you buy it, and where you go.
+A portfolio is created specifically for you using your shopping habits including what you buy, when you buy it, and where you go.
 It will even scan nearby stores to help you with the cheapest prices and best availability.
 Seasonal items will even be tracked, helping you to remember to get your fruits and vegetables at the right times.
 Will all of these amazing features, MGA will help you keep your shopping neat and organized.

 ## Initial Value Proposition and Consumer Segments